catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 #### Applying the theme

 The final section of the template is about applying the user's light/dark flavors.
-Read the comments thoroughly and decide which of the two options works best for your site.
-In our case, `example.org` doesn't have a light/dark mode toggle, so we'll just apply it based on the user's preferences.
+Read the comments thoroughly and decide which of the two options works best for your port. `example.org` doesn't have a light/dark mode toggle, so we'll apply it based on the user's preferences.

 <!-- prettier-ignore -->
 ```less